ktorio/ktor-documentation/topics/custom_plugins.md

 ```

 ## How can I transform the data (message) that is being responded to a client?
-Let's try to implement a very simple Serialization feature that would allow to define how to serialize particular data types into ByteArray.
+Let's try to implement a very simple Serialization plugin that would allow to define how to serialize particular data types into ByteArray.
 This can be done using `transformRespondBody { ... }` method inside `onCallRespond` and `transformReceiveBody { ... }`  method inside `onCallReceive` :
 ```kotlin
 public val Incrementor = createApplicationPlugin("Incrementor") {